-Discovering NuGet packages can be a daunting process.
+For developers, discovering NuGet packages can be a daunting process.
 The best way to do so is either via word of mouth or online search.
 However, your friends aren’t always available when you’re looking for a new package at 3:00 in the morning.
 You could try to search online, but you’d need to spend unnecessary amounts of time sifting through the results before finding a package that may be helpful.
 We recognize that this time is better spent actually developing software.
 We wanted to create an accessible service to deliver package recommendations using real world data about how developers use packages.

 Thus was born NuGet Concierge, a package recommendation service that recommends packages to developers based on the packages currently being used in their project.
 We envisioned developers being able to upload their project’s packages.config file to the NuGet Concierge website, which would then present them with a list of packages they may find useful.
 Something along the lines of “Most projects that use Package A also use Package B.”

 So, at the beginning of the summer, we put out a call to the community via Twitter, asking for developers to upload their projects’ packages.config files to help seed our newly conceived recommendation service.
 We asked, and you delivered!
 Armed with a collection of over 350 packages.config files, we set to work bringing NuGet Concierge to life.

 The first step was to translate the collected .config files into a structure that would allow us to analyze the relationships between packages.
 How often are individual packages used?
 But, more importantly, how are packages used together?